Definition of Compound Interest Example

 - Account Value = $11500

-In the present example, we can see that the account value of the investment made initially of $ 10,000 becomes $ 163,665.37 at the end of the 20 year period.
-This highlights the power of compounding, as with the help of compound interest, harry multiplied his money to many folds without managing the investment actively.
-Here the Harry was able to earn the interest on the previously earned interest as well.
+In the present example, we can see that the initial account value of the initial investment of $ 10,000 becomes $ 163,665.37 at the end of the 20-year period.
+This highlights the power of compounding, as with the help of compound interest, Harry multiplied his money to many folds without managing the investment actively.
+Here Harry could earn the interest on the previously earned interest as well.

 Compound Interest Example -2